-The building is elevator-equipped, has a community room, laundry room, on-site management office and computer room.
-Controlled access enhances the residents' perception of safety at the site.
+The building is elevator-equipped and has a community room, laundry room and on-site management office, in addition to a patio with picnic tables and barbeque grill.
+Controlled building access enhances the residents' perception of safety at the site.
 Social services and activities are available on-site, and tenants have access to shared community features of the larger Christian City campus, including a swimming pool and fitness center.

-The one-bedroom units at Larry Moore Manor have 486 square feet of living space.
-The subject project's units are considered small by modern construction standards and are smaller than those offered at the comparable market-rate and non-subsidized Tax Credit properties.
-Given the continuing subsidy, it is our opinion the subject units will continue to meet tenant expectations and will be highly marketable., especially when considering the benefits of the overall senior campus.
+The one-bedroom units at John Sparks Manor have 540 square feet of living space.
+The subject project's units are smaller than those offered at the comparable market-rate and non-subsidized Tax Credit properties.
+It is our opinion the subject units will continue to meet tenant expectations and will be marketable given the continuing subsidy.
+In the unlikely non-subsidized scenario, the smaller unit sizes would be a competitive disadvantage.